dounick/MIB/MIB-causal-variable-track/README.md

 The Causal Variable Localization Track evaluates methods that can identify and manipulate specific causal variables within language model (LM) representations.
 A **high-level causal model** serves as a hypothesis about how the **low-level LM** solves the task.
 A **featurizer** is an invertible function that maps from the activation space of a hidden vector to a new space and we refer to the dimensions of this new space as **features**.
 A submission to this track will align a variable from the causal model with features of a hidden vector in the LM.
 As such a submission will consist of a **token position** that identify residual stream or attention head hidden vectors in an LM and a **featurizer** that maps from that hidden vectors activation space into a new feature space. **The submission can be for any number of layers, but only submissions that provide a token position and featurizer for every layer will be added to the leaderboard for average performance, only best performance.**

+## Leaderboard Submission

-See the Jupyter notebook [ioi_example_submission.ipynb]](https://github.com/aaronmueller/MIB/blob/main/MIB-causal-variable-track/ioi_example_submission.ipynb) for an example of how to get the trained featurizer and token indices files for the ioi task and the Jupyter notebook [ioi_example_submission.ipynb]](https://github.com/aaronmueller/MIB/blob/main/MIB-causal-variable-track/example_submission.ipynb) for an example of how to get the trained featurizer and token indices files for the rest of the tasks.
+See the Jupyter notebook [ioi_example_submission.ipynb](https://github.com/aaronmueller/MIB/blob/main/MIB-causal-variable-track/ioi_example_submission.ipynb) for an example of how to get the trained featurizer and token indices files for the ioi task and the Jupyter notebook [ioi_example_submission.ipynb](https://github.com/aaronmueller/MIB/blob/main/MIB-causal-variable-track/example_submission.ipynb) for an example of how to get the trained featurizer and token indices files for the rest of the tasks.

 The resulting submission must be formatted in a folder structure shown below and then submitted to the leaderboard at [this link](https://huggingface.co/spaces/mib-bench/leaderboard).
 Run the verification script [verify_submission.py](https://github.com/aaronmueller/MIB/blob/main/MIB-causal-variable-track/verify_submission.py) to ensure that custom token positions and featurizers are loaded properly.
 When we receive your submission, we will run the evaluation scripts [evalute_submission.py](https://github.com/aaronmueller/MIB/blob/main/MIB-causal-variable-track/evaluate_submission.py) and [ioi_evaluate_submission.py](https://github.com/aaronmueller/MIB/blob/main/MIB-causal-variable-track/ioi_evaluation_submission.py) on the private test sets and report the results on the leaderboard.